Team-Hypha/hypha-backend/README.md

 7. From the `ecs-hypha-backend` directory, run `docker compose up`
 8. Once deployment processes complete, check status of services with `docker compose ps`
 9. Don't forget to switch your context back for local development! `docker context use default`

+To run locally:
+`docker compose up --build`

+To deploy to production:
+change context then `docker compose -f production.yml up`